 Punta Del Diablo is very walkable because most hostels, restaurants, beaches, etc. are concentrated around the center of town.
 Most of the surrounding areas are residential.
 We didn’t see a single taxi while there, but you can always hitchhike or catch a bus if going further.

 During peak times of year, there are bike rental companies.
-Here you can rent bikes for a few hours or a day for pretty cheap if you want to bike to the nearby national park or along the coast.
+You can rent bikes for a few hours or a day for pretty cheap if you want to bike to the nearby national park or along the coast.

 Where to Stay in Punta Del Diablo

-We stayed in a cabaña called La Joya del Diablo.
+- La Joya del Diablo: Private cabana with equipped kitchen.
+We stayed here.
 It was a great little spot not too far from Playa Grande.
 It was quiet, had a nice outdoor space, a private kitchen, and the owner was very kind.
 He even picked us up at the bus station!

 Where to Eat in Punta Del Diablo

 Many of the bars and restaurants can be found around Playa de los Pescadores and Playa del Rivero.
 This is where most of the nightlife action is too.
 Some good dining options include Resto Pub 70 for seafood and Italian dishes, Bona Ona for a variety of seafood, Raíz for vegan and vegetarian options, and Franca for pasta, milanesa, and more seafood.
-Hopefully you like seafood, because it’s very popular here!
+Seafood is quite popular here!